Student Loans – low interest loans that must be paid back.

 You will make loan payments to your college.

-Federal Direct Loan – for students
+Direct Loans – for students

-The lender for Federal Direct Loans is the U.S. Department of Education.
+The lender for Direct Loans is the U.S. Department of Education.
 A college financial aid administrator will determine the loan amount you are eligible to receive.
 That loan amount is listed on your award letter.
 When the loan is accepted by a student, the college reports the loan amount to the U.S. Department of Education.
 The U.S. Department of Education will contact you to sign a master promissory note.

 There are two types of Direct Loans: